asseco-pst/watch-your-language/this-and-object-prototypes.md

   - `boolean`
   - `symbol` <- ES6

-- Primitive types cannot be changed
-- Except `null` and `undefined` each of this primitives has an object with base methods, like `String` object for the `string` primitive
+Primitive types cannot be changed except `null` and `undefined` each of this primitives has an object with base methods, like `String` object for the `string` primitive.
-- Anything that isn't a primitive value is considered an `object`
-- Which includes `function` and `array`
+Anything that isn't a primitive value is considered an `object`, which includes `function` and `array`.
-- Object's only accept strings as keys
+There are some ways to define an object being the most common ones:

 ```javascript
 var obj = { newValue: 3 }